 Begin your route with a couple of day in the Danish capital Copenhagen – cycle around the cobbled streets and check out the design shops and Michelin-starred restaurants in Nyhavn.
 Then take the train over the Öresund Link bridge and tunnel into Sweden and on to Stockholm (5 hours).
 Spend a day exploring the city, from medieval Gamla Stan to the hundreds of islands in the archipelago.
 Then travel across the border to Norway and Oslo (6.5 hours) where you can get a dose of Scandinavian culture at the city’s museums and art galleries.
 Take the scenic rail route towards the coast next – first the mainline train to Myrdal (4.5 hours) and then the Flåmsbana mountain railway to Flåm (50 minutes).
 Spend the night on the edge of the fjords and take a cruise out into the Sognefjord before travelling on to Bergen the next day (2 hours).
 Finish off with a trip to the fish market and great views from the funicular to Mount Fløyen.

 So which would be your favourite route?
-Get lots more inspiration for travel by train in Europe in the On the Luce ‘Rail Travel Ideas Book’, launching late 2016.
+Get lots more inspiration for travel by train in Europe in the On the Luce ‘Rail Travel Ideas Book’, launching early 2017.

 Disclaimer: this article contains some affiliate links, where I’ll get a small commission at no extra cost to you, but I’ll only recommend products or sites I genuinely recommend and use myself – thanks.